Feelings are much like waves, we can’t stop them from coming, but we can choose which one to surf.

 Before meeting, we both worked in mainstream schools for 19 years between us teaching children in both KS1 and KS2.
 Claire worked in Preston in Lancashire, and I worked in London (on an estate called Somers Town between Euston and Kings Cross) and then I moved to Blackpool and then to Preston.
 My role for 5 years was SENCO in a primary school in Lancashire.

-Claire and I both specialised in supporting children with social, emotional, mental health and behavioural (SEMH) needs and worked in the Pupil Referral Unit in Preston which later amalgamated with Golden Hill (short stay) School, and we were then based in Leyland.
-We have over 40 years of experience between us working with children who are struggling in their mainstream school or who have been excluded from their mainstream school.
-In Golden Hill, Claire and I taught classes across the primary age range individually and we also shared classes.
-I was deputy head at Golden Hill for most of my 23 years there.
-In 2010, we set up the outreach team supporting schools in Lancashire, and we continued to do this until January 2023.
+Claire and I both specialised in supporting children with social, emotional, mental health and behavioural (SEMH) needs and worked in a Pupil Referral Unit in Lancashire.
+We have over 60 years of experience between us working with children who are struggling in their mainstream school or who have been excluded from their mainstream school.
+Claire and I taught classes across the primary age range individually in the PRU and we also shared classes.
+I was deputy head and we were both back-up DSLs.
+We set up the outreach team supporting schools in Lancashire, and we continued to do this until January 2023 when we then established Reach,

 Working with, helping, and supporting children, families and school staff that have been referred to us is such a rewarding job.
 We often get involved with families and schools when everything is at crisis point and we are there to listen, offer advice and hopefully change the situation for the better.
 We have met so many amazing people and have memories that we will take with us forever.
 It is not always easy but by working together school staff and families can help change a child’s school life for the better.
 We both still hear from children we have worked with, and it is so encouraging when we hear about those who have gone on to have successful careers and happy family lives.